 Jones adds that regularly running in heavily cushioned shoes can lead to a reduction in foot strength compared to minimalist counterparts.
 “But this downside,” he says, “can be countered with strength exercises like barefoot calf raises and plantar walks.”

-Among other plus points to heavily cushioned shoes, the experts suggest:
+Among other plus points to heavily cushioned shoes, experts suggest:

 How to find the right running shoe

-While Cornelius points out that runners regularly covering shorter distances, or with a preference for a minimalist style may benefit from less cushioned and more responsive shoes, he warns against suddenly changing footwear choice.
+While runners regularly covering shorter distances, or with a preference for a minimalist style, may benefit from less cushioned and more responsive shoes, I would warn against suddenly changing footwear choice.

-It’s a point that Callum Jones agrees with.
-“Most running injuries linked to shoes stem from sudden changes in footwear,” advises Jones.
+It’s a point that Jones agrees with.
+“Most running injuries linked to shoes stem from sudden changes in footwear,” he advises.
 Avoid switching from highly cushioned to minimalist soles – or vice versa.
 “Abrupt transitions between shoe types heighten injury risks.”

 Overall, it’s crucial to recognize that everyone’s running style is unique, and the response to shoe cushioning varies.
 Finding a balance that supports joint health and aligns with an individual’s running style is essential.